Sacroiliac Joint Pain

 Patients who suffer simultaneous pain in both SI joints have a greater chance of suffering marked functional limitations and even total disability.
 Many of these patients can not walk well, if at all.
 Some can not even stand due to the pain or due to structural instability of the joints.
 Of course, not all cases are this dire, with a great number of patients merely suffering chronic discomfort in both joints to various degrees.

 Patients with severe bilateral sacroiliac pain are statistically more disposed towards surgical treatment, as well as earlier surgical treatment in the symptomatic timeline.
-Patients who are successfully treated for unilateral SI joint pain often have a more difficult time finding lasting relief from migrated symptomology.
+Patients who are successfully treated for unilateral sacroiliac pain often have a more difficult time finding lasting relief from migrated symptomology.

 Finally, bilateral sacroiliac joint pain that is caused by a systemic issue, such as autoimmune disease (rheumatoid arthritis or ankylosing spondylitis), has a greater chance of spreading to other anatomical joints, as well.
 The spine, hip, knee and virtually all major joints of the body might become targets, which is why it is so crucial for these patients to receive care from a specialist in their particular disease process.